Liangti-Dai/linear-algebra/README.md

-# Solutions - Iterative methods for solving linear systems
-Done it ourselves and not sure if everything is correct.
-Hopefully it helps a bit:)
+# MT19 - DTC demonstration - coursework solutions
+This repository contains the solutions to the coursework of the submodule **Iterative methods for solving linear systems** of the DTC module **Modelling and Scientific Computing**.

+As course TAs, we did the solutions on our own during the demonstration period, thus we do not guarantee the correctness of the answers.
+We hope the solutions serve as temporary reference to students whenever in need.

 Have fun with coding!